caldric/100-days-of-code/log.md

 - Using tmux and its basic commands/shortcuts
 - Installing plugins in n/vim
 - Implementing better vim workflows by leveraging leader key shortcuts

+### Day 19: 6 February 2021 (Saturday) [catch-up]

+**Today's Progress**: I learned about the 'git clean' command

+#### **Thoughts**

+I had some unwanted lingering .swp files in my repository and being the lazy developer that I am, I wanted to find a single command to remove all of them at once.
+From the man page:

+"git-clean - Remove untracked files from the working tree"

+From doing this, I also exercised piping with grep and learned the associated aliases/abbreviations that came with the git plugin for fish.